lag-of-death/companies/README.md

 - add tests (unit and integration)
 - error handling
 - would be good if the companies in ADDED COMPANIES had their data refreshed by some interval.
-It was not implemented because without this, the ACs seem to still be met.
+It was not implemented because without this, the ACs seem to still be met
 - memoization of pure functions
-- add timeout when inputting a symbol for company (for now there is no daley between keystrokes and requests to the APIs)
+- add timeout when inputting a symbol for company (for now there is no delay between keystrokes and requests to the APIs)
 - change layout (current one is rather mock-upish, but still functional)
 - remove the need for the native confirmation modal when removing an added company